Grieving a baby or child

-Every parent fears losing a child and when it happens, the death of a child is devastating to parents, family members, friends, workmates – the impact has a far-reaching ripple effect.
+Every parent fears the loss of a baby or child, and when it happens, the death is devastating to parents, family members, friends and workmates – the impact has a far-reaching ripple effect.

-Grief counselling for the loss of a child requires specialised training and skills and our qualified counsellors work under the professional supervision of SIDS and Kids NSW and Victoria.
+Grief counselling for the loss of a baby or child requires specialised skills and training.

 - The support of qualified counsellors and trained parent supporters

-- Support groups which offer bereaved people a variety of opportunities to meet other people who have endured similar experiences
+- Support groups offering bereaved people opportunities to meet others with similar experiences

-- Advice, education and support for groups such as emergency workers, community service providers and schools.
+- Advice, education and support for groups such as emergency services personnel, community service providers and school communities